 Read in 1 min Bible Lessons » Key Bible Topic or Story » New Testament Print / Download Article Facebook Twitter Pinterest Email Kids’ Sunday School Lesson: The Apostle Peter Published: January 23, 2020 Use this Kids’ Sunday School Lesson: The Apostle Peter with elementary-age kids.
 Find more great Sunday school lessons to help kids grow in their faith.
-1. Bible Activity: Peter Feeds Jesus’ Lambs Form pairs and give each partner a cookie.
-Have partners feed each other a few bites of the cookie.
-Remind kids to be polite and to carefully feed their partners.
-After a few bites, ask: What did it feel like to feed someone else a snack?
+1. Bible Activity: Peter Feeds Jesus’ Lambs Have kids form pairs, and give each partner a cookie.
+Have kids share a few pieces from their own cookies with their partners.
 Paraphrase the story of Jesus telling Peter to feed his lambs in John 21:15-17.
 Explain that the lambs Jesus was talking about were other people and that Jesus was asking Peter to “feed” God’s love to others.
 Ask: How can we share God’s love with others just like we shared the snacks with each other?
 Say: Peter loved Jesus and chose to obey him.
 After this story, the Bible tells us that Peter went out and told many people about Jesus’ love.
 We can tell others that Jesus loves them, too.
 2. Craft: Lamb Food Have kids each decorate a paper bag to look like a typical dog-food bag, except have kids write “lamb food” on the bag.
 Have kids think of things they might say to share God’s love with someone.
 For example, kids might say, “God loves you” or “Jesus wants to be your friend.”
 Have kids write these phrases on paper strips.
 Then give kids wrapped candy and have them attach one paper strip to each candy and put the candies into their lamb-food bag.
 Encourage kids to “feed Jesus’ lambs” (their friends) by giving them candy and telling them how much God loves them this week.
 3. Snack: Food for Thought Allergy Alert: Some children have food allergies that can be dangerous.
 Know your children, and consult with parents about allergies their children may have.
 You’ll need: 1 1/8 cups peanut butter 3 1/4 cups powdered milk 1/2 cup brown sugar 1 cup granola spoons a large bowl Read aloud Matthew 16:13-19.
 Then tell children to make Peter “rocks.”
 Have kids mix together the ingredients and shape the mixture into 1-inch rocks.
 As children eat, ask them to tell the meaning of their name if they know it.
 Contributor: Stephen Parolini Looking for more lessons?
 Check out these ideas! © Group Publishing, Inc. All rights reserved.
 No unauthorized use or duplication permitted.
 Get our FREE enewsletter!
 Join thousands of other children’s ministry leaders, getting fresh, helpful ideas delivered weekly to your inbox.
 Sign Up Please enter valid email address Sign Up Recieve offers and promos from Group?
 Got it!
 Would you also like offers and promos from Group?
 Yes!
 No Thanks, you're all set!